 Of course, that also depends on the reason behind making a transfer to a standard bank account in the first place.
 See this guide for the many reasons that people choose to do so as well as some possible alternatives on offer if fees are too high.

 2. The money transfer application

 Once a successful application is made, it's time for another application: this time for the money transfer.

-Most card providers allow their customers to make the transfer using online banking and should have it specified as a separate option to normal balance transfers.
+Most card providers allow their customers to make the transfer using online banking and should have it specified as a separate option from a normal balance transfer.

 When making a money transfer using telephone banking, simply ask for something along the following lines:

 - I want to make a 0% money transfer